Care Quality Commission (CQC) – A New Era?

 In addition to the lack of confidence in the CQC inspection regime, is the dental community’s frustration and mistrust of their regulating body, the General Dental Council (GDC).
 This year alone we have seen the Professional Conduct Committee make some damning criticisms of those who investigate fitness to practice on behalf of the GDC.
 The Professional Standards Authority reported that the GDC was the worst regulatory body, with only two of the ten ‘Standards of Good Regulation’ being met.
 Finally the BDA asked ‘Will the GDC ever learn?’ in their article on the 24th June 2015 in response to the Professional Conduct Committee’s comments and MPs querying the GDCs hike in the Annual Retention Fee.

 However, unlike the GDC, the CQC has recognised its failures and has accepted that the old inspection regime was not fit for purpose.
 As such, from 1st April 2015 the CQC has implemented a new format for inspections.
-Are we now entering a new era for the CQC inspection process?
+Are we now entering a new era for the CQC inspection checklist process?

 Life before CQC